molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![JSON grepper/API requester remove selected files button BEFORE removal](/docs/json_from_files_and_apis%20remove%20selected%20files%20BEFORE.PNG)

-After you click the button, those JSON documents will be removed.
+After you click the button, those JSON documents will be removed, and the buffer and tree view will update to reflect this.

 ![JSON grepper/API requester remove selected files button AFTER removal](/docs/json_from_files_and_apis%20remove%20selected%20files%20AFTER.PNG)